tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - the occurrence of Gly was CDR3 length‐ and position‐dependent in both chains, whereas the frequency of Ser at positions 106 and 107 was positively correlated with CDR3 length in TCR β
  - the amino acids in CDR3 loop regions were significantly different between TCR α and β, which suggests a distinct role for each chain in the recognition of antigen–MHC complexes
  - **see length-dependent increase in glycine usage, may confer cross-reactivity with glycine's small size**
+# Computational simulations of bispecific T-cell engagers by a multiscale model
+ - modeling to try and understand mechanism of bispecific antibodies as T cell engagers (bypass TCR-pMHC interaction, redirect cytotoxic activity, can help kill cancer cells but also off target effects)
 # Co-regulation of CD8<sup>+</sup> T cell exhaustion by multiple inhibitory receptors during chronic viral infection
  - co-expression of multiple distinct inhibitory receptors associated with greater T cell exhaustion and more severe infection (in context of chronic infection causing T cell exhaustion)
  - blockade of T cell inhibitory receptors PD-1, LAG-3 reinvigorate T cells